Ghyghi/Waste-Management/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    On mac, if this gives you an error try "pip3"
+    If this gives you an error try "pip3"

 4. Configure the database in `app/config.py`.